Steiner-254/aws-reStart/Exam-Prep/Day4.md

   Private networking refers to securely connecting resources within a network, but it is not a physical component of the AWS Global Infrastructure.

+Which of the following is a benefit of using the AWS Cloud?
+(1 Point)

+A. Permissive security removes the administrative burden.

+B. Ability to focus on revenue-generating activities.

+C. Control over cloud network hardware.

+D. Choice of specific cloud hardware vendors.

+- -> ### **Correct Answer: B. Ability to focus on revenue-generating activities**
+Using the AWS Cloud allows businesses to offload infrastructure management and focus more on their core business activities, such as developing products, services, and revenue-generating tasks, rather than managing hardware and physical infrastructure.

+### **Non-Answers:**
+- **A. Permissive security removes the administrative burden:**
+  Security in AWS is shared between the customer and AWS, and it’s not "permissive."
+Customers must still manage security configurations in many areas.

+- **C. Control over cloud network hardware:**
+  AWS abstracts away the hardware management, meaning customers don't have control over the physical network hardware.

+- **D. Choice of specific cloud hardware vendors:**
+  AWS uses its own infrastructure and hardware, so customers do not have the ability to choose specific hardware vendors.